ShoYamanishi/SDFont/README.md

 # Requirements

-Wailea should work on any platform that supports C++14, libfreetype, libpng, and OpenGL 3.3.
+SDFont should work on any platform that supports C++14, libfreetype, libpng, and OpenGL 3.3.

-However, I have tested it only on the following environment.
+I have tested it only on the following environment.
   - Macbook Pro (Intel Corei5) macOS Mojave 10.14.2